How Health Star Ratings work

 At the supermarket or shop, look for health stars on the front of packaged foods.
 Use the health stars to help choose each food on your list.

 For example, when choosing which breakfast cereal to buy, compare the number of health stars on different cereal packets to choose the healthiest one.
-Health stars shouldn’t be used to compare different types of food – such as peanut butter versus cereal.
+Don't use health stars to compare different types of food – such as peanut butter versus cereal.

 Health Star Ratings can appear on labels in a few different ways.
 Some foods only carry the overall Health Star Rating of the product.
 Other foods include information about specific nutrients (such as saturated fats or sugars).